 To ensure the success of her party, Stella decided not to shoot her husband beforehand.

 You should also work to include sentences of different lengths, and varying complexity (within the limits of your POV narrator, of course).
+All of these are important components of improving your sentence quality.

 Signaling scene type